dustinpfister/blog_posts/_posts/python-standard-library-textwrap.md

 ## 2 - Conclusion

 So that is it for now when it comes to the textwrap library in python, when it comes to this one there is only so much to write about.
 If I get around to writing more examples that make use of it I am sure that I will get around to editing this post to expand the topic a little.
 There might only be so much to write about when it comes to the library itself, but there are a lot of things that come to mind when it comes to using this library and mainly the wrap method in some actual projects of one kind or another.
+One idea that comes to mind is haveing a basic little command line interface adventure like game that makes use of just a few lines of text as a way to know where a player unit is.
+However I am sure that in time I might create a few practical examples of the library also while I am at it.